drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 September 30 2022
 {: .fs-6 .fw-300 }

 NHL clubs will commonly ice a roster consisting of 18 skaters; 4 lines from 12 forwards **F** and 3 pairs of defenders **D**.
 A Center **C**, Left Wing **LW**, and Right Wing **RW** form a line.
 Left Defence **LD** and Right Defence **RD** form a pair.
 During the even strength portions of a game a team will have 5 skaters on the ice.
 Predominantly one from each position.
-While some teams opt to tinker with this set up, it is expected that the total number of C, LW and RW games played to be balanced.
+While some teams opt to tinker with this set up, we expect the total number of C, LW and RW games played to be balanced.
 For the 2021/2022 regular season we see this is not the case.

 | Position | Counts |  % |
 |:---------|:-------|:-------------------|